ziskind1/nativescripting_site1/data/posts/helpful-angular-directives-1/helpful-angular-directives-1.md

 ## Searchbar without autofocus

-`SearchBar` is a big headache for me and usually I prefer to use some custom-composed element instead of a native `SearchBar` since it is difficult to stylize.
+`SearchBar` is a big headache for me and usually I prefer using some custom-composed element instead of a native `SearchBar` since it is difficult to stylize.
 However, it has an interesting feature which can be useful in some cases and useless in the others.
 What feature am I talking about?
 If your page contains `SearchBar` on Android it will automatically be focused and keyboard will be triggered.
 In some of my projects such behavior provided not so good user experience, so I had to find the way to disable it.
 Actually, it can be disabled very easily by calling `clearFocus` on the android `SearchView` after it was loaded.
-Thus, I implemented a directive, so this logic could be effectively applied in places where it is required.
+Thus, I implemented a directive and this logic could be effectively applied in places where it is required.

 ```typescript
 import {Directive, HostListener} from '@angular/core';